evolbioinfo/gotree/README.md

     * caterpillartree
     * uniformtree
     * yuletree
-*  matrix:      Print distance matrix associated to the input tree
+*  matrix:      Print (patristic) distance matrix associated to the input tree
 *  minbrlen:    Set a minimum branch length to all branches with length < cutoff
 *  prune:       Remove tips of the input tree that are not in the compared tree, or that are given on the command line
 *  randbrlen:   Assign a random length to edges of input trees